Skip to content

 When purchasing any used car, it’s important that you ask questions about what’s included with any manufacturer, third party, or extended vehicle warranty.

-Some dealers may try to brush off any questions and get them answered at a later date.
+Some dealers may try to brush off any questions or get them answered at a later date.
 We recommend persevering and getting proper answers, as well as a used car warranty quote, a printed copy of your warranty and its terms and conditions.

 It’s especially important to ask questions in the case of a vehicle with no warranty, as although there are no laws against this, it can sometimes be a sign that the dealer is trying to hide details about the car’s condition.